California DUI Information

 Sometimes police initiate DUI investigation even though they didn’t have a valid legal reason to stop the driver.
 An experienced California DUI Attorney knows how to fight to suppress any evidence gathered during a traffic stop that occurred even though there was no probable cause to believe a crime was being committed.

-One of three things must happen to trigger a DUI investigation: There must be an observed violation of the law, a driving pattern so suggestive of driving under the influence of alcohol or drugs so as to provide a reasonable suspicion that a crime has taken place, or a lawful roadblock or checkpoint.
+One of three things must happen to trigger a DUI investigation: There must be an observed violation of the law, a driving pattern so suggestive of driving under the influence of alcohol or drugs so as to provide a reasonable suspicion that a crime has taken place, or the motorist must be stopped at a lawful roadblock or checkpoint.
 If none of these conditions are present, any evidence gathered during the traffic stop likely will be suppressed.

 One reason drivers are stopped on suspicion of DUI is because of driving patterns such as weaving, driving too slowly, or rapid braking or acceleration.
 Some of the most common reasons police stop drivers, such as speeding, aren’t recognized as DUI driving patterns by the National Highway Traffic Safety Administration, and a DUI defense attorney may prove that an officer had no reason to stop the driver on suspicion of drunk-driving, resulting in the suppression of any evidence gathered during the stop.

 Sometimes drivers are stopped after police receive an anonymous tip that someone is driving in a way that is suggestive of being under the influence.
 In the past, these California drunk driving stops couldn’t take place unless the law enforcement officer observed some independent illegal activity.
 However, a recent California Supreme Court decision held that police may now stop drivers based solely on anonymous tips.

 Fortunately, the officer is still bound by other restrictions that strictly govern DUI arrests.
 A skilled DUI attorney may be able to have evidence gathered during such a stop suppressed.